ReyFScode/DSO-notes/Linux + Bash scripting notes.md

 **syscall** - procedure that an application invokes to make calls from the user space to the kernel space to perform a task. e.g. for vim to open a file it must make an open() system call to the kernel to perform that task.

-**hardlink** - a hardlink is a a directory entry that points to a selected file, if the file is deleted its data still exists in the hardlink, and data changes in one are reflected in the other ala bindmount.
-They share the indode number of their link source so they are resource efficient. they cannot span filesystems. created with the `ln` command, often used for backup systems since they perserve the data of their origin file but do not take up additional disk space
+**hardlink** - a hardlink is a a directory entry that points to a selected file, if the file is deleted its data still exists in the hardlink, and data changes in one are reflected in the other ala bind mount.
+They share the inode number of their link source so they are resource efficient. they cannot span filesystems. created with the `ln` command, often used for backup systems since they preserve the data of their origin file but do not take up additional disk space

 **softlink** - a soflink is also a symbolic link to a file but it has its own inode assignment, can span filesystems. if the source file is deleted the link file "dangles" and points to nothing. created with `ln -s`. we often softlink applications to /bin when we want them to be available by command.